-Add fresh herbs to a bottle or jar.
+Add fresh herbs to a bottle (THRIVE, AMZ) or jar.
 Cover with well fermented KT (don’t want any sugar residue in your hair).
 Allow to sit for 3-5 days.
 Strain out herbs and store tightly capped in cool, dark location.

 Use as the last rinse before leaving the shower.
 Squeeze excess from hair but allow it to remain in the hair.

 The smell will quickly fade when it dries.
 Comb hair through to remove tangles.
 Leaves hair soft and shiny and prevents excess oil.

 It is the only soap that I use because it gets me squeaky clean with no soap scum.

 Plus it contains active Kombucha culture which leaves my skin soft and smooth without drying it out.